saylordotorg/course_cs405/Unit06.md

+---
+layout: default
+title: "CS405: Artificial Intelligence"
+course_description: "An introduction to the fundamental concepts and techniques of intelligent systems.
+Explores state-space and problem-induction representations of problems, heuristic methods, and how these methods can be applied to artificial intelligence problems."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Machine Learning** <span id="6"></span>
 *Machine Learning refers to computer programs that are able to categorize data in order to maximize understanding of that information.